 Hopkins, on the southern coast of Belize, has a feel all it’s own.
 The landscape is beautiful…beach to mountains.
 And the village proper is tiny, friendly and colorful.
 (You can look at many of my pictures here.)
 I really enjoyed my four nights in Hopkins and was busy the whole time.

 There are PLENTY of tours to keep you more than busy but I found that just a slow walk or lazy bike ride through town was interesting too.
 I met some very cool people, both transplants and locals, who are starting small businesses, making a little bit of money and just doing their own thing.
 The first is Caitlin’s bakery.
 Caitlin is a American expat turned local who has been in Belize for over 15 years…since her college days.
 She owns a small piece of land back by the school in the center of town.
 Look for her handpainted signs… And when you turn back away from the sea back towards the school, look for more signs and kids.
 Some Caitlin’s, some the neighbors…kids are not dumb.
 The smell of baking muffins seems to draw them in.
 She is in almost a tiny shack…a baking shack.
 But her muffins and breads looked delicious.
 Tupperwares start popping and I had this to choose from… I bought some pumpkin pecans muffins and one chocolate zucchini.
 They were moist and delicious.
 The perfect snack after walking the length of Hopkins twice that day.
-For more information and much better pictures of Caitlin’s biz, check out a new friend’s blog about life in Hopkins and about this baker in particular.

 Oh yes…and two muffins and a small loaf of banana nut bread cost $10bzd.
 VERY reasonable.

 I am not the only one who liked her stuff…she is ranked #5 out of all restaurants in Hopkins on TripAdvisor.